-In order to broadcast your live stream into a Vidyard player, you need to get streaming credentials from within the Vidyard platform.
-To do this, create a live streaming player in the dashboard - from that player you can access a streaming key and the URL for the stream ingestion endpoint.
+In order to broadcast your live stream into a Vidyard player, you need to obtain streaming credentials from within the Vidyard platform.
+To do this, create a live streaming player in the dashboard.
+From that player, you can access a streaming key and the URL for the stream ingestion endpoint.

 From the Vidyard dashboard, complete the following steps: